-The mortar where the temporary packets were located shall be repaired with cement mortar consisting of one part of type GP cement and three parts of clean sharp sand with sufficient water added to form a dry packing mortar.
+The mortar where the temporary packers were located shall be repaired with cement mortar consisting of one part of type GP cement and three parts of clean sharp sand with sufficient water added to form a dry packing mortar.
 All materials shall comply with MRTS70 Concrete.

-14.4.5 Sign faces
+14.4.5 Sign faces (erection)

-When all other erection has been completed, sign faces shall be installed on the posts and/or frame.
+When all other erection has been completed, the sign faces shall be checked for message (including spelling, shape, size, layout and colours and then installed on the posts and/or frame.
 Sign faces shall be attached to posts or frames at all intersections between the stiffener rails and the post or frame.